Bing Crosby: Career achievements

 For 15 years (1934, 1937, 1940, 1943–1954), Crosby was among the top 10 acts in box-office sales, and for five of those years (1944–1948) he topped the world.
 Crosby sang four Academy Award-winning songs—"Sweet Leilani" (1937), "White Christmas" (1942), "Swinging on a Star" (1944), "In the Cool, Cool, Cool of the Evening" (1951)—and won the Academy Award for Best Actor for his role in Going My Way (1944).

 A survey in 2000 found that with 1,077,900,000 movie tickets sold, Crosby was the third-most-popular actor of all time, behind Clark Gable (1,168,300,000) and John Wayne (1,114,000,000).
 The International Motion Picture Almanac lists Crosby in a tie for second-most years at number one on the All Time Number One Stars List with Clint Eastwood, Tom Hanks, and Burt Reynolds.
 His most popular film, White Christmas, grossed $30 million in 1954 ($ million in current value).

 Crosby received 23 gold and platinum records, according to the book Million Selling Records.
 The Recording Industry Association of America did not institute its gold record certification program until 1958 when Crosby's record sales were low.
 Before 1958, gold records were awarded by record companies.
 Crosby charted 23 Billboard hits from 47 recorded songs with the Andrews Sisters, whose Decca record sales were second only to Crosby's throughout the 1940s.
 They were his most frequent collaborators on disc from 1939 to 1952, a partnership that produced four million-selling singles: "Pistol Packin' Mama", "Jingle Bells", "Don't Fence Me In", and "South America, Take It Away".
+Among his songs popular songs are: Accent tchue the Possitive, San Fernando Valley, Swinging on a Stars, McNamara´s Band, Chattanooga Choo Choo, Deep in the Heart from Texas, Mr.Gallagher and Mr. Shean, On the 10-10 from Ten -Ten Tennessee, Who the threw the overalls on Mrs.Murphy´s Chowder?, St. Patrick´s Day Parade, I´m An Old Cowhand, Chicago Style, At the Flying, The Dixieland Band, Home Cooking, Misto Cristofo Columbo, It´s a Good Day, Yaka Hula Hickey Dula, Victor Polka, Good Good Good, Anything you can do, Song of Seventh Air Force, The Horse Told me, Freedom Train, At the Jazz Band Ball, Feudin´ and Fightin, Now you has Jazz.